Children's Community Nursing Service, Richmond

 Your feedback

-Following your appointment, you will be asked to ll out an online satisfaction survey.
+Following your appointment, we will ask you to fill out an online satisfaction survey.
 This is important to help us to improve our services.

 Tests